aep-dev/aep.dev/aep/general/0008/aep.md

 ## Rationale

-The "rationale" section is optional, and helps the reader understand the motivation behind specific guidance within the AIP.
+The "rationale" section is optional, and helps the reader understand the motivation behind specific guidance within the AEP.

 Deeper explanations of design justification and tradeoffs **must** be in the rationale instead of other sections, to ensure the rest of the document acts as